-Questions are limited to those related to improving topic requirement understanding.
-Other questions, e.g., asking for advice or guidance on solution approach, will not receive a response.
-Proposing firms may locate the topic about which they have technical question by using the Topic Search feature on DSIP.
+Proposing firms may use the Topic Search feature on DSIP to locate a topic of interest.
 Then, using the form at the bottom of the topic description, enter and submit the question.
-Answers are generally posted within seven (7) business days of question submission (answers will also be e-mailed directly to the inquirer).
+Answers are generally posted within seven (7) business days of question submission (answers will also be emailed directly to the inquirer).

+The Topic Q&A for this CSO opens on April 20, 2022 and closes to new questions on July 25th, 2022 at 12:00 PM ET.
 Once the CSO closes to proposal submission, no communication of any kind with the topic author or through Topic Q&A regarding your submitted proposal is allowed.